- Student life

 Ulsan National Institute of Science and Technology was established in 2009, making it one of the youngest universities in this table.

-It may be a small institution, but it has bold ambitions to be ranked among the top 10 science and technology universities by 2030.
+It may be small but it has bold ambitions to be ranked among the top 10 science and technology universities by 2030.

 All the courses are taught in English and there is a strong push towards internationalisation of the student body and academic staff.

-Scuola Normale Superiore di Pisa is the smallest university on this list, with fewer than 600 students.
+Scuola Normale Superiore di Pisa is the smallest university on this list, with under 700 students and the only university with fewer than 1,000 students.

 The university focuses on teaching in the humanities, the sciences and the political and social sciences.